Gabriel Landeskog: 2021–2025: Stanley Cup, injury troubles, and missed seasons

+2025–present: Return from injury

 On 9 April 2025, Landeskog was loaned to the Colorado Eagles, the Avalanche's American Hockey League (AHL) affiliate, for a conditioning assignment.
-He played his first game since 26 June 2022, a span of 1,020 days, on 11 April, in Eagles' 2–0 win against the Henderson Silver Knights.
+He played his first professional game since 26 June 2022, a span of 1,020 days, on 11 April, in the Eagles' 2–0 win against the Henderson Silver Knights.
 On 23 April 2025, the Avalanche announced Landeskog would play his first NHL game in 3 years during the first round of the 2025 Stanley Cup playoffs against the Dallas Stars.
-He recorded his first goal in 1,041 days in a 4–0 Avalanche win in Game 4, though the Avalanche would ultimately lose to the Stars in seven games.
+He recorded his first goal in 1,041 days in a 4–0 Avalanche win in game four, though the Avalanche would ultimately lose to the Stars in seven games.
 In recognition of his efforts to return to the league, Landeskog was named a finalist for the 2024–25 Bill Masterton Memorial Trophy, awarded by the Professional Hockey Writers Association to "the player who best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."

+In the 2025–26 season, Landeskog resumed a regular role with the Avalanche.
+He recorded his first regular-season goal in 1,347 days during a 4–1 win against the Anaheim Ducks on 11 November.
+He missed time in January and February after breaking ribs, and later required surgery after a groin injury caused by a slap shot impact.
+In his first regular season since 2021–22, Landeskog ultimately appeared in 60 games, managing 14 goals and 21 assists.
+The Avalanche had a 45–7–8 record when Landeskog was in the lineup and a 10–9–3 record in games in which he did not play.
+He was named a finalist for the Masterton Trophy for the second consecutive season, and would be named the winner on June 9.
+On the same day, he received the Mark Messier Leadership Award, given to "the player who exemplifies great leadership qualities to his team, on and off the ice."